gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Now that we have added a parameter to `HelloSimObject`, it should now be defined under `HelloSimObjectParams` in [build/NULL/params/HelloSimObject.hh](../../gem5/build/NULL/params/HelloSimObject.hh).

-If you look at the header file you should see something like this.
+If you look at the header file, you should see something like this.

 ###